 Every year, all eyes turn to Louisville, Kentucky for “The Greatest Two Minutes in Sports,” the Kentucky Derby.
-Nearly twenty Thoroughbreds race down one-and–a-quarter miles of track, each vying for a piece of the $2.18 million purse and a shot at becoming the next Triple Crown winner.
+Nearly twenty Thoroughbreds race down one-and–a-quarter miles of track, each vying for a piece of the multi-million dollar purse and a shot at becoming the next Triple Crown winner.
 As you can imagine, many measures are taken to prepare each horse for its top performance.

 Oftentimes, this preparation entails fitting race horses with blinders that stop horses from seeing to the rear and, in some instances, to the side.
 It’s believed that blinders prevent the horses from becoming distracted and help them stay focused on the race.

 As professionals, we too have the ability to put blinders on.
 But the question remains: should we put on career blinders?
 Does this help or hurt our careers?
 I’ve read articles that argue for and against the use of “career blinders” and I’ve come to this conclusion: there’s a time and place to use blinders.